DattaVighneshAnipeddi/Automated-file-organizer/README.md

 ## 🌱 About Me

-- 🔭 I’m currently working on: [Add your current projects or learning goals]
+- 🔭 I’m currently working on: Automated File Organizer
 - 🌐 I love exploring new technologies and contributing to open-source.
 - 📝 I’m open to collaboration on automation, productivity, or [other domains].